 The Organization's investments are exposed to various risks such as interest rate, market and credit risks.
 Due to the level of risk associated with certain investments, it is at least reasonably possible that changes in the values of investments will occur in the near-term and that such changes could materially affect the amounts reported in the consolidated financial statements.
 On a regular basis, the Organization, in collaboration with its investment advisors, monitors its investments and associated risks.
 The Organization believes this process helps manage investment risk.

-As discussed in Note 2, the Organization is the beneficiary of an irrevocable charitable lead annuity trust.
-The investments that support the trust are similarly exposed to the risks identified above.
+As discussed in Note 2, the Organization is the beneficiary of an irrevocable charitable lead annuity trust held by a bank trustee.
+The investments in that trust are similarly exposed to the risks identified above.